 - Special events: Parking lots may be opened for general use without permits for the duration of any special events (e.g. community, athletic and/or theatre events).

 - Curbs and signs: Regulations regarding curb markings and signs are in effect in all parking lots.
 Painted curbs without signage prohibiting or specifying parking still constitutes a violation.
 Likewise, signage prohibiting or specifying parking without painted curbs still constitute a violation.

 Curb markings with the following colors represent certain regulations.
 Familiarize yourself with rules to help find the parking spot that is appropriate for you:

 - Red: These are designated as fire lanes.
 Do not park.
 Vehicles are subject to impoundment.

 - Yellow: These are safety zones.
 Do not park in these zones.

 - Blue: These are handicapped zones.
 Do not park, except with valid N.M. handicap parking permit or a temporary University handicap permit issued by the Office of Services for Students with Disabilities.

 - White: These are designated spaces for University maintenance vehicles only.
 Do not park in these zones.

 - Green: These are reserved for visitor(s) parking only.
 Visitors are defined by both individual and vehicle characteristics.
-Visitors are those persons who are not faculty, staff, students or contract employees and whose vehicles do not bear any ENMU parking permit of any kind.
+Visitors are not faculty, staff, students or contract employees and whose vehicles do not bear any ENMU parking permit of any kind.